 The Truth Behind the Dark Mode Boom

-Dark mode on smartphones and computers has exploded in popularity over the past few years. iOS, Android, Windows, macOS, and countless websites and apps now support dark mode.
+Dark mode on smartphones and computers surged in popularity after the major operating systems added official support in 2018 and 2019. iOS, Android, Windows, macOS, and countless websites and apps now support dark mode.
 "It's easier on the eyes," "it saves battery," "it looks cool" - it's praised for many reasons, but are these claims actually true?

 Is Dark Mode Really Easier on the Eyes?